4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## CV + Knob Behavior

 **All CV inputs are bipolar and clamped to 10vpp.
-Each knob functions as a 10vpp offset.**
+Each knob functions as a 10vpp offset.
+Unless otherwise noted,   gate inputs are conditioned to have rising edge trigger detection and ignore pulse width.**

 ---
 ![2Op](https://github.com/4ms/ProducerPack/blob/main/doc/2Op.png)